 How to Use the Pen Tool in Adobe Illustrator

 Note: Screenshots are taken from the Illustrator CC Mac version.
-The Windows or other version might look slightly different.
+The Windows or other versions might look slightly different.

-The pen tool is all about anchor points.
+The Pen Tool is all about anchor points.
 Any lines or shapes you create, you are connecting anchor points together.
-You can create straight lines, curve lines, and you can add or delete anchor points to make any shapes you like.
+You can draw straight lines or curve lines, and you can add or delete anchor points to make any shapes you like.

 Select the Pen Tool from the toolbar (or use the keyboard shortcut P), and start creating!